kidsbits/KD2124-kidsbits-Desktop-Tutorial-V2.0/docs/KidsBlock Desktop/KidsBlock Desktop Tutorial.md

 ##### 7.33.2.3 Test Result

 After uploading code, the arrow on the OLED will nearly point to the South.
-Move the programming box and you will see the direction changes.
+Move the coding box and you will see the direction changes.